Demo site

 This paper is particularly important as it shows that this loss function is ideal for verification problems involving negative samples.
 Their online mining approach also led to countless inspirations down the line.

-However, there is a subtle failure that may happen.
-By removing explicit constraints on anchor-positive similarity, the model is no longer encouraged to keep genuine signatures close together.
-Over time, genuine embeddings can drift apart.
+However, there is a subtle failure if I just drag-and-drop their implementation.
+By removing the explicit constraint on anchor-positive similarity, the model is no longer encouraged to keep genuine signatures close together; over time, genuine embeddings can drift apart.
+In practice, this can lead to a higher count of false negatives: a genuine signature sampled later may fall outside of the verification threshold, although it belongs to the same user.

 To mitigate this, I introduced a lightweight positive constraint that softly enforces intra-class cohesion while retaining the hard-negative emphasis.
 This lets me utilise the benefits of the existing loss function while preventing genuine signatures from drifting too far apart.